LaserQueue/LaserQueue/API.md

 ```

 ### Deauthed
 Called when the sid loses its authstate.
-Dependent upon `config.admin_mode_enabled`.
+Dependent upon `config.adminModeEnabled`.

 ```js
 {